Efficient Admin (aka Michelle) loves hiking in the mountains and good food. She works as a Project Assistant for an engineering firm.

 Lost Province Trail

-This trail is a 0.75 mile loop and is considered Moderate due to some elevation climbs.
-It travels through virgin oak/chestnut forest, and views of featherly false lily of the valley and other understory species.
+This trail is a 0.75-mile loop and is considered moderate due to some elevation climbs.
+It travels through virgin oak/chestnut forest, and views of feathery false lily of the valley and other understory species.

 This trail is 1.1 miles and follows the ridge facing the southeast and also has the Luther Rock view.
 There is also the Mount Jefferson view where the tower is located.
 The south side of this trail is less exposed to the frigid winds of winter, and the trees are larger than those on the ridge.
 This trail returns to the picnic area parking lot through a forest of large northern red oaks.

 When we think of evergreens we think of pines, firs, and hemlocks.
 But there are several other plants living on Mount Jefferson that keep their leaves all year long.
 They are the Catawba Rhododendrons found at elevations above 3,000 feet.
 This plant has very dark green leaves and is a member of the Heath family and it is also poisonous.
 Rhododendrons usually flower in May or June.
 They use special cells in their leaves that allow the leaf to curl up in cold weather or in very hot sunny weather.
 This special ability known as tropism helps the plant survive as conditions change with the seasons.